Second Matabele War: War in Mashonaland

 War broke out on 17 June 1896 at Mazowe with an attack by the Hwata dynasty on Alice Mine.
 This was followed by the medium Nehanda Nyakasikana capturing and executing Mazowe Native Commissioner Pollard.

 Other religious figures who led the rebellion included Kaguvi Gumboreshumba, who was active in the Goromonzi area and Mukwati, a priest of the Mwari shrine who was active throughout Mashonaland.

 In addition to the mediums, traditional leaders played a major role in the rebellion, notably Chief Mashayamombe, who led resistance in his chieftaincy in Mhondoro, south of the colonial settlement of Salisbury barracks (now Harare).
 He was amongst the first chiefs to rebel and the last to be defeated.
 He was supplied by many of the surrounding districts, such as Chikomba (then Charter).
 Other chiefs who played an important role included Gwabayana, Makoni, Mapondera, Mangwende and Seke.

 The company was able to muster reinforcements from the Cape Colony, and with the war in Matabeleland ending, Gen. Carrington was able to concentrate his forces in the Mashonaland region; the Matabele rebels there retreated into granite kopjes in the Matobo Hills.
 With no central command to oppose him, Carrington was able to bring Maxim guns against each stronghold in turn, until resistance ended.
 Nehanda Nyakasikana and Kaguvi Gumboreshumba were captured and executed in 1898, but Mukwati was never captured and died in Mutoko.

 Legacy

 The rebellion failed completely and did not result in any major changes in BSAC policy.
-For example, the hut tax which remained in place.
+For example, the hut tax remained in place.
 The territories of Matabeleland and Mashonaland had become known as South Zambesia, and both the Matabele and Shona became subjects of the Rhodes administration.
 It was only 25 years later in 1924 that the entire region became officially named a British Crown Colony.
 Until 1924, the region was administered by the British South Africa Company which had conquered it from various chieftains and Lobengula; facts often neglected in 21st century history lessons.
 However, the legacy of leaders such as Kaguvi, Mapondera and Nehanda was to inspire future generations.